-The unspoiled rivers and other bodies of water in the Strait, and in the neighbouring regions of Cádiz and Malaga, hold many outstanding species belonging to the Odonata family (dragonflies and damselflies).
-Over 60 species occur in this European hotspot, including some of the rarest species in the continent and recent colonisers originating from Africa.
+The unspoiled rivers and other bodies of water in the Strait of Gibraltar hold many outstanding species of dragonflies and damselflies (Odonata family).
+This is also true in the neighbouring regions of Cádiz and Malaga.
+Over 60 species occur in this European hotspot.
+This includes some of the rarest species in the continent and recent colonisers originating from Africa.

-The Splendid Cruiser Macromia splendens and the Orange-spotted Emerald Oxygastra curtisii, are scarce relic survivors of wildlife that existed prior to the last ice age and can be found in the best-preserved rivers around the Strait.
-By contrast, the Orange-winged Dropwing Trithemis Kirbyi is one of the latest additions to the European List of Dragonflies, following a rapid northwards expansion from Africa over the last decade.
-It can be observed sunbathing on rocky streambeds.
-The Northern Banded Groundling Brachythemis impartita is widespread in La Janda, despite its very restricted range in Europe, and is one of the few dragonflies that will follow the observer rather than fly away when approached!
+The Splendid Cruiser Macromia splendens and the Orange-spotted Emerald Oxygastra curtisii, are scarce relic survivors of wildlife that existed prior to the last ice age.
+They inhabit the best-preserved rivers around the Strait.
+By contrast, the Orange-winged Dropwing Trithemis Kirbyi is one of the latest additions to the European List of Dragonflies.
+It is following a rapid northwards expansion from Africa over the last decade.
+The Northern Banded Groundling Brachythemis impartita is widespread in La Janda.
+Despite its very restricted range in Europe, is one of the few dragonflies that will follow the observer rather than fly away when approached!

 Other remarkable dragonflies include: Copper Demoiselle Calopterix haemorrhoidalis, Iberian Bluetail Ischnura graellsii, White Featherleg Platycnemis latipes, Vagrant Emperor Anax ephipigger, Epaulet Skimmer Orthetrum chrysostigma, Green Hooktail Paragomphus genei, Large Pincertail Onychogomphus uncatus and Western Spectre Boyeria Irene, to name a few.